d-otis/reservation-system/README.md

 - controller tests in addition to pre-existing request specs?
 - error handling for JWT nil value/Auth Bearer blank
-- implement protocol for revoking JWTs
+- implement protocol for revoking JWTs w/ expiry?
+- reformat tests for shared exampes EX - with CRUD/api endpoints/auth tests/nil token tests

 This README would normally document whatever steps are necessary to get the application up and running.